What are the Top Reasons to Get A Restaurant Loan?

 Restaurants require a ton of inventory in order to function.
 You’ll need pantry items, cooking supplies, seasonal ingredients and of course your big ticket menu items.
 That’s not even covering all the linens, dishes, silverware, drinkware and more every restaurant needs.
 Those expenses can add up quickly.
 And if your restaurant tends to operate seasonally, inventory issues can be an even bigger issue.
 How can you make sure you’ve got the ingredients and other items you’ll need for the busy season while you’re in the slow season?
 Can you afford to stock up?

 There a few funding options for this situation.
 A business line of credit is one option.
 In a business line of credit, a borrower only pays interest on the money they spend out of a certain credit limit, similar to a credit card.

 Lines of credit are great for inventory issues because you can hold that line of credit open until you need it.
 That means during the busy season, you can stock up on the things you’ll need instead of buying those things during the slow season, which can hamper your cash flow.

 Another option is a merchant cash advance.
-In a cash advance, you can quickly acquire funding in exchange for a daily rate or percentage of credit and debit card transactions.
+A merchant cash advance is not a loan.
+In a cash advance, you can quickly acquire funding in exchange for a daily rate or percentage of credit and debit card transactions and other business receipts.
 The speed with which you can acquire a cash advance makes them great for when an inventory shortage happens unexpectedly or if you’re presented with a great deal to stock up.
 Seasonal problems don’t have to hurt you either since you’ll be able to pay back these advances with a part of your daily or weekly sales, ensuring that you can always cover your payments.

 2. You Need to Hire